New plans to be submitted for €650m Shannon gas terminal

 The group described the development as a “major energy infrastructure project”, which would comprise a 600MW power plant and an LNG terminal.

+However, Friends of the Irish Environment (FIE), who succeeded in striking down Shannon LNG’s original planning permission in September last year, said they couldn’t understand how the board could allow an application to proceed in June when the Government policy decision in May had made it clear that no such projects could ‘proceed’ until the review of the security of energy supply of Ireland’s electricity and natural gas systems was completed.

+“If permitting an applicant to apply for a €500 million fossil fuel terminal is not ‘proceeding’ then I don’t know what is,” FIE Director Tony Lowes said.

-It said terminal would import LNG, which is natural gas that has been cooled to approximately -160 degrees to reduce its volume and facilitate shipping.
+Shannon LNG said the terminal would import LNG, which is natural gas that has been cooled to approximately -160 degrees to reduce its volume and facilitate shipping.

 A floating storage and regasification unit would be moored at a jetty to receive and store the LNG.
 The Terminal would then regasify the LNG and send the gas to the power plant and to the national gas grid.